milanglacier/termint.el/README.md

 In the below example, we created two REPL schemas:

 1. `ipython` - loads with Python mode
-2. `zsh` - lazy-loaded with global keybindings
+2. `claude-code` - lazy-loaded with global keybindings

 ```emacs-lisp
 (use-package termint